rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 arguments to the method.
 The benefit of using varargs is simplicity since developers do not need to create overload methods and use the same notation independently of the number of arguments.
-From the compiler's perspective, the method receives an array as parameter.
+From the compiler's perspective, the method receives an array as the parameter.
 Code snippet below shows the use of the Variadic functions.

 ```java